Chuck (Charlie) Marshall – Made in Michigan!

 Running and the outdoors

 I started running when I was 12, just after we moved to Pinckney.
 I was (and still am) a huge fan of Bill Rodgers and wanted to be an Olympic marathon runner.
 Oh, childhood dreams!
-I love the Zen nature of just running.
-Not thinking, just running.
 I’ve run a couple of marathons and numerous other races.
 By far, I favor trail running over any road.
 There are plenty of great races in Michigan, but my favorite is Dances With Dirt, in Hell, Michigan.
-Not only is it a fun race, it’s my old hometown!
+While I’m not running nearly as much as I use to, I do love to get outdoors to walk or hike everyday.

 I got started in photography in the 7th grade at Pinckney Middle School.
 We each got to use a Kodak Instamatic and developed our own film!
 I took pictures of our cat, action shots of cars driving down Shehan Rd in Pinckney, and of Baseline Lake (where we lived).
 The next Christmas, my folks got me a Yashica 35mm rangefinder and I’ve been snapping pictures ever since.
-Photography is a great way to savor moments and express yourself.
+Today my photography lives in the realm of events and concerts.
+In addition to photographing all the great things we cover on Life In Michigan, I also contribute for music magazines Loud Hailer and Metal Wani.

 I grew up in a house of music.
 My mom was a great musician, taught guitar and steel guitar in Detroit and Pinckney, and played in a Country Western band in Whitmore Lake, Michigan.
 She listened to everything from Motown to Country.
 I’m sure I picked up my love of music from her.